snyderth/CS344/Concurrency.md

 ## Illusions of Simultaneous Execution ##

 Multiprogramming
 * More than one process can be ready to execute
 * System calls trigger "context switches", which let the next process run
 * The process will not execute again until its system call returns

 Timesharing
 * CPU time split between multiple processes
 * This gives the illusion tha tmany processes are running at once

-** Multiprogramming: there are times when a program may hand off control ** Timesharing: CPU splits up time regardless of who needs it
+__Multiprogramming__: there are times when a program may hand off control
+__Timesharing__: CPU splits up time regardless of who needs it

 ## Multiprocessing ##